One man’s play on love and memory

 The Man attempts to frame the mysterious vanishing via a range of interpretations from his past yet remains in limbo by the unresolved present.
 The audience gets to know of May through this reminiscing and understand how much she means to him.

-UNDER is a poetic monologue, written by award-winning young playwright Cassandra Tse specifically for Green to perform and shortlisted for Auckland Theatre Company's "The Next Stage" and commended for PANZ Long Play Award 2017.
+UNDER is a deeply moving and poetic play, written by award-winning young playwright Cassandra Tse specifically for Green to perform and shortlisted for Auckland Theatre Company's "The Next Stage" and commended for PANZ Long Play Award 2017.

 The premiere season in Wellington delighted critics who responded with a full range of superlatives: